pomnabo/pomnabo.github.io/Javascript_Practice/Loan-Calc/README.md

 PROJECT: Loan Calculator
 Overview:

 This is 3 of 10 small javascript project tutorials featured in Vijay Kumar's Udemy course.
+This tutorial guides the viewer through writing a simple web browser loan calculator application.

 It seems this instructor likes to make various calculators.
 I will still continue their series of exercises, but I am a bit concerned this won't provide enough variation.
 Even still, the repetition will be helpful!